Net5F/AmalgamEngine/README.md

 - [ ] Implement web server, account creation.
 - [ ] MVP is done.

+## Playing
+Currently, the client application is hardcoded to connect to a server ran by Net_.
+You can simply download the latest release and follow the instructions in the README.

 ## Building
 ### Windows
 #### Visual Studio (MSVC)